 The priority deadline is April 15.
 The final deadline for admission to the fall semester is July 1.

 Explore Certificate Objectives

 According to the US Department of Labor, employment of technical writers is projected to grow 10% from 2014 to 2024.
-The knowledge and training you'll receive in the Science Communication Certificate Program will prepare you to jump-start your career in a number of rapidly growing fields, including:
+The knowledge and training you'll receive in the Science Communication Certificate Program will be applicable to a number of rapidly growing fields, including: